Generating synthetic data

 Concentric clusters

 Sometimes we might be interested in creating a non-separable cluster.
-The simples way is to create concentric clusters with the make_circles method.
+The simplest way is to create concentric clusters with the make_circles method.

 from sklearn.datasets import make_circles